finos/common-domain-model/documentation/source/documentation.rst

 In many legacy models and technical standards, validation rules are generally specified in text-based documentation, which requires software engineers to evaluate and translate the logic into code.
 The frequently occuring result of this human interpretation process is inconsistent enforcement of the intended logic.

 By contrast, in the CDM, validation components are an integral part of the process model specifications and are distributed as executable code in the Java representation of the CDM.
-The CDM validation components leverage the validation components of the Rosetta DSL, as described in the `Validation Component Section`_.
+The CDM validation components leverage the *validation* components of the Rosetta DSL.

 Product Validation
 """"""""""""""""""